awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/idt-troubleshooting.md

-# Troubleshooting IDT for AWS IoT Greengrass<a name="idt-troubleshooting"></a>
+# Troubleshooting IDT for AWS IoT Greengrass V2<a name="idt-troubleshooting"></a>

-IDT for AWS IoT Greengrass writes errors to various locations based on the type of errors\.
+IDT for AWS IoT Greengrass V2 writes errors to various locations based on the type of errors\.
 IDT writes errors to the console, log files, and test reports\.

 ## Where to look for errors<a name="where-to-look"></a>